 Did Lee Harvey Oswald make every appearance at the Communist aligned Cuban and Soviet Embassy in Mexico City?
 This long debated question has both inspired new evidentiary findings and generated untenable speculations.
 However, the speculation appears on both sides of this debate.
 Some have overlooked all the evidence and others have created unlikely constructs to explain the events.
 Considering some of the arguments in comparison to the primary evidence may narrow the field.

-The Agency also did not report the information in a timely manner.
-CIA officers gave conflicting and misleading statements regarding this period.
-They often made mistakes and offered explanations that later investigations disproved.vi A further problem is the House Select Committee found that "testimony from knowledgeable people that it would have been unlikely the photo surveillance would have missed someone (Lee Harvey Oswald) it had at least five chances of recording, and reports that such a photo did, in fact exist..." vii However, the photograph offered was not Lee Harvey Oswald.
+The Agency also did not report the information in a timely manner and CIA officers gave conflicting and misleading statements regarding this period.
+They often made mistakes and offered explanations that later investigations disproved, a further problem is the House Select Committee found that "testimony from knowledgeable people that it would have been unlikely the photo surveillance would have missed someone (Lee Harvey Oswald) it had at least five chances of recording, and reports that such a photo did, in fact exist..."vi vii However, the photograph offered was not Lee Harvey Oswald.

 Advocate Argument 1: